-On May 24, 2021, the Company entered into a three-year employment agreement, effectivefrom June 21, 2021, with Paul Rutenis as Chief Merchandise Officer.
-Pursuant to the agreement, the Company agreed to pay Mr. Lasher (i) a base wage of \$300,000 per year, increasing 10% effective January 1 of each calendar year; (ii) a discretionary performance cash bonus; and (iii) 40,000 shares of Common Stock vesting in equal installments over three years on June 21 each year (beginning with 2022).
+On May 24, 2021, the Company entered into a three-year employment agreement, effective as of June 21, 2021, with Paul Rutenis as Chief Merchandise Officer.
+Pursuant to the agreement, the Company agreed to pay Mr. Rutenis (i) a base wage of \$300,000 per year, increasing 10% effective January 1 of each calendar year; (ii) a discretionary performance cash bonus; and (iii) 40,000 shares of Common Stock vesting in equal installments over three years on June 21 each year (beginning with 2022).
 Mr. Rutenis also received a one-time relocation fee of \$100,000.

-Pursuant to the employment agreements with Mr. Lampert, Mr. Salaman, Mr. Lasher, and Mr. Rutenis, if the Company terminates the executive's employment without "Cause" (as defined in the agreement), the executive will receive six months' severance.
+The agreement also provided that if the Company terminated the executive's employment without "Cause" (as defined in the agreement), the executive would receive six months' severance.
+On June 9, 2022, Mr. Rutenis resigned his position and his employment agreement was terminated.
+In conjunction with that separation, Mr. Rutenis entered into a Separation and Release Agreement with the Company, pursuant to which he released the Company of certain claims and agreed to certain restrictive covenants in favor of the Company in exchange for separation pay of \$169,663 in total, representing approximately six months' salary plus a pro rata portion of his benefits for the preceding six-month period.
+The separation agreement also provided for the issuance of 9,999 shares to Mr. Rutenis.